listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.4-running-our-subagents/problem/readme.md

 1. The orchestrator decides which tasks to run
 2. The orchestrator executes the tasks
 3. The tasks report their output to a shared 'diary'
-4. The orchestrator begins the loop again until there are no more tasks to run
+4. The orchestrator begins the loop again, reading the diary, until there are no more tasks to run

 We'll use a diary data structure to track the work performed, which will be crucial for the orchestrator to make informed decisions about what to do next.